9 insanely true facts about Chuck Connors

 Our favorite characters on classic Westerns shows were larger than life.
 They talked tough, carried nifty guns and handled the bad guys with ease.

-But when it comes to Chuck Connor, he actually is larger than life.
+But when it comes to Chuck Connors, he actually is larger than life.
 The 6-foot-6 actor was a jack of all trades.
 He played three professional sports, acted in a variety of roles and dabbled in diplomatic relations with the Soviet Union.

 Here are a few reasons as to why we should all remember Hollywood's true Renaissance man.